 Frederick Jewett was the son of a Civil War veteran who served with the U.S. Colored Troops.
 He grew up on a farm in a stretch of Somerset County known as Hopewell.
 If you are headed into Crisfield nowadays along Route 413, Hopewell is near the turn off for the town’s little airport.
 Linton’s Crabhouse & Seafood is another landmark in the area.

 Crisfield was a wild-and-crazy place during the oyster-boom decades of the late 1800s.
 Imagine a Delmarva version of a gold-rush town in the Wild West, filled to the brim with rowdy and often transient young men, each and every one determined to find a fortune in the “Chesapeake gold” of oystering.
+Early crab houses were also operating in Crisfield in those years.

 Such were the surroundings Frederick Jewett and William Coulbourne knew in their formative years.
 Reaching adulthood, Jewett started splitting his time between land and water.
 During growing seasons, he worked on the family farm, raising strawberries and other crops.
 As winter arrived, he would board a sailboat and head up the Chesapeake Bay to St. Michaels, where he worked as an oyster shucker at a business owned by a white man, John L. Blades.
 He kept up this seasonal-traveling-man routine for nearly a decade, until 1898, when he moved full time to St. Michaels with his wife, Henrietta.